 - It considers your recent history to measure how much training you’ve been doing and to then determine how much you should be doing.

-- It allows you to choose how much improvement you are seeking to acheive.
+- It allows you to choose how much improvement you are seeking to achieve.

 - It helps you assess whether you have the freshness to do a high-intensity workout or whether that should wait.

 - Training more allows you to accelerate your gains.